Historic Hungarian Cycling Tour

 Terrain: Paved surface along the Danube River

-Day 12—Saturday, August 24, 2020 through Day 15 – August 27, 2020: For the next three days of this adventure we will explore Budapest, and all this incredible city has to offer.
+Day 12 - Monday, August 24, 2020 through Day 15 – August 27, 2020: For the next three days of this adventure we will explore Budapest, and all this incredible city has to offer.
 One major attraction is the Chain Bridge, a beautiful suspension bridge that crosses the Danube River and connects the Buda to the Pest side of Budapest.
 We’ll enjoy a guided tour of the Iconic Parliament building which is the government center and a famous landmark.

-Day 14—Monday, August 26, 2020: After a complimentary breakfast, we’ll continue our tour on the Pest side of the city.
+Day 14 - Wednesday, August 26, 2020: After a complimentary breakfast, we’ll continue our tour on the Pest side of the city.
 We’ll visit The St. Stephen’s Basilica, Hero’s Square, and the Great Market Hall that offers everything Hungarian that you might want to take home.
 We’ll also stop by The Shoes on the Danube Bank, a somber memorial honoring the thousands executed along the Danube riverbank during WWII.

 Tour Pricing: $ 4,750